Byron/prodash/README.md

 Be sure to read the documentation at https://docs.rs/prodash, it contains various examples on how to get started.

-Or run the demo application like so `cd prodash && cargo run --example dashboard`.
+Or run the demo application like so `cd prodash && cargo run --features render-tui,render-tui-crossterm,render-line,render-line-crossterm,ctrlc --example dashboard`.

 ## Feature Toggles